Abhilash9391/mySubmissions_ihub/README.md

 Projects → Larger implementations combining concepts from ML, DL, and Computer Vision.

-Notebooks/Code → Jupyter notebooks and scripts demonstrating algorithms and experiments.
+Notebooks/Code → Google colab and scripts demonstrating algorithms and experiments.

 Reports → Documentation and analysis explaining the approach, results, and learnings.